 The initial photographic project focused on ballet has now expanded to include folk dances from around the world, with a special emphasis in the Latin American region.
 Please check The Güepajé Project for further information.

 Photographs from “World of Dances” has been exhibited at the Alden B. Dow Museum of Science and Art Midland Center for the Arts, and the Museum of Modern Art in Panama.
 In 2012-13, Kike was part of a multidisciplinary team at Yale University, that received a Grant by The Arts Council of Greater New Haven for the project¨Discovering the Higgs Particle through Physics, Dance and Photography.¨ The work has been published worldwide, including the National Geographic books “Stunning Photographs“.
-In 2018, Kike’s work was showcased in “Genius”, a National Geographic book, for his forefront work with drone technology, dance and conservation.
+In 2018, Kike’s work was showcased in “Genius”, a National Geographic book, for his forefront work with drone technology, dance, and conservation.
+A fun fact is that Kike was included in Bill Cunningham´s New York Times iconic Fashion and street section On the Street.

 Kike works with companies, schools and individual dancers from all over the world.
 If you are interested in joining the project, please email firstname.lastname@example.org